 There are numerous reasons why financial toxicity may be so devastating to cancer patients and the effects only compound one another.
 For instance, the physical side effects of cancer treatment leave many patients unable to work and earn income, which only make shouldering cancer costs even harder as less income is coming in.
 Many cancer patients in financial distress may even refuse or miss a treatment because the costs are too frequent and too expensive.
 This stress caused by financial toxicity can cause a patient’s health to deteriorate at a faster rate and threaten a positive prognosis.

 Every treatment plan for cancer should also include a financial plan.
 While a cancer diagnosis is an unexpected and sudden event, there are steps patients and their families can take to mitigate some of the financial burden and the stress that comes along with it.
 Talk to your insurance provider, your healthcare provider, and your financial planner so that you and your family are educated and armed with options before treatment even starts.

-If the financial burden of terminal illness prompts you and your family to look at your assets as a way to afford treatment, consider talking to Fifth Season Financial about the Funds for Living and Giving Program (FLAG) – a unique and straightforward way to obtain advance funds based on the face value of your life insurance policy.
+If the financial burden of terminal illness prompts you and your family to look at your assets as a way to afford treatment, consider talking to Fifth Season Financial about the Funds for Living Program – a unique and straightforward way to obtain advance funds based on the face value of your life insurance policy.
 Fifth Season even takes over the premium payments, providing further relief.
 And the best part is the policy stays in place, and additional funds can be left for your beneficiaries later.